Meatloaf on a Wintry Night

 Snack: Carrot pancake made with steamed carrots and one egg.
 I pureed them together in a mini food processor and then cooked the pancake on the stove top.
 It was a very easy and this snack helped tide me over for a while.

-I snacked on my pancake while listening to a podcast about tips on surviving the intro diet. :smile: My biggest takeaway was to remember WHY I’m doing it and that is to finally be 100% healed.
+I snacked on my pancake while listening to a podcast about tips on surviving the intro diet. 🙂 My biggest takeaway was to remember WHY I’m doing it and that is to finally be 100% healed.

 carrot egg pancake